proletariatgames/CUDLR/README.md

 * Add the component "Console Commands" and any additional custom command components that you've written.
 * Run the game and connect to http://localhost:55055 with your browser.

+An example Console Server GameObject prefab is located in Assets/CUDLR/Examples.
+Add the GameObject to the scene, run the game, and connect to the console with your browser.

+An example of adding commands is available [here](https://github.com/proletariatgames/CUDLR/blob/master/CUDLR/Scripts/GameObjectCommands.cs).

 Adding Additional Commands
 ----